 Honestly, does it matter that I breastfed for over 2 years, I mean really?
 Does it hurt you or impact you?

 These bullying sessions only leave us feeling shame, guilt, and failure.
 We miss the greatest moments of our children’s lives because we are trying to be someone we are not.
+The guilt can consume and lead us to believe we are messing up our kids.

 As a result, we retreat from our mommy friends or other outspoken friends.
 We may even give in to the temptation to just give up and not really care about anything anymore.